Skip to content

 Five Carly and OBDeleven gotchas that show up in forum threads but rarely in marketing pages:

 Carly: subscription expires, premium features lock immediately.
-Let the annual subscription lapse and your €90 Universal Scanner becomes a basic OBD2 code reader.
+Let the annual subscription lapse and your €60 Universal Scanner becomes a basic OBD2 code reader.
 There is no grace period, no degraded-tier access to recently-used codes.
 If you reactivate later, your coding history is intact but you cannot apply any new changes during the lapse.
 OBDeleven: credits expire 12 months after purchase.
 Buy a 300-credit pack and don't use it within a year, the unused credits are gone.
 Not refundable.
 The Credits model rewards regular use; buying credits in bulk for "later" can backfire.
 Carly: no coding rollback inside the app.
 If you apply a one-click app and don't like the result, you have to find the reverse coding manually or back up before changing.
 Carly does store some recently-changed parameters but the rollback flow is not as clean as it should be.
 OBDeleven: VW MQB/MEB requires Pro tier for many apps.
 Newer VW Group platforms (MQB, MEB) have an increasing share of OBDeleven coding apps locked behind the Pro subscription rather than the Credits model.
 If you drive a 2020+ Golf or ID.3, you may need Pro regardless of how lightly you code.
 Both apps: factory firmware updates can reset coding.
 A dealer service visit that includes any module software update will typically reset coded changes to factory defaults.
-You can reapply through the app after the update, but you should know this before assuming your coding is permanent.Which should you choose - Carly or OBDeleven?
+You can reapply through the app after the update, but you should know this before assuming your coding is permanent.

 Decision tree based on your primary vehicle:

 Drive BMW or Mercedes (only): Carly.
 The coding depth on these brands is materially better in Carly than OBDeleven, and the interface is friendlier.
-Budget €150-185 for year 1, €70-90/year ongoing.
+Budget €115-185 for year 1, €55-99/year ongoing.
 Drive VW, Audi, Skoda or Seat (only): OBDeleven.
 The VAG-specific one-click app library is substantially larger than Carly's VAG coverage.
 Start with OBDeleven Credits (no subscription required) and upgrade to Pro only if you find yourself coding heavily.
 Budget ~€85 for year 1 with Credits, ~€105 with Pro.
 Drive multiple brands including BMW/Mercedes and VAG in the same household: Carly's all-brands package is the only way to cover both ecosystems under one subscription.
 Yes, OBDeleven covers BMW too, but at a notable depth penalty.
 Pay the Carly premium if multi-brand is real.
+If your goal is diagnostics rather than coding, a multi-vehicle garage keeps the whole household's cars on one cheap ELM327, each with its own profile, history and AI memory.
 Drive a BMW and want coding without a subscription: Skip both.
 Buy BimmerCode at €30 one-time, plus BimmerLink at €30 if you also want diagnostics.
 Total ~€60 for full BMW coding with no recurring cost.
 Drive a VAG vehicle and rarely code (1-3 sessions per year): OBDeleven Credits is the lightest possible commitment.
 Buy the adapter once, top up credits when needed, no subscription.
 Primarily want diagnostics, fault analysis, repair cost guidance or a pre-purchase inspection: Neither Carly nor OBDeleven is the right tool.
-Both are coding-first apps with weak diagnostic depth.
-Skanyx is built around AI-powered diagnostics, works with any standard Bluetooth OBD2 adapter, and includes a Pre-Purchase Inspection report feature that neither competitor offers.What if I have already bought one and want to switch?
+Both are coding-first apps with thin diagnostic depth.
+Look for an AI-powered diagnostic app that works with any standard Bluetooth OBD2 adapter and runs a pre-purchase inspection that ends in a clear Buy, Negotiate, Caution or Walk-Away verdict on a €15 adapter.
+Carly and OBDeleven run their own used-car checks too, but on locked-in proprietary hardware and without that decision-style verdict - see the OBD2 scanner apps comparison for a full breakdown.

 Honest answer: factor in the lost adapter cost.
 If you have a Carly Universal Scanner and want to switch to OBDeleven, you spend another ~€60 on the OBDeleven Next Gen adapter.
 The reverse holds at the same price.
 The Carly hardware doesn't resell well on secondary markets because the population of switchers is small.